 Use paper towels to scoop up the rat poop and place the dirty paper towels in a plastic bag for disposal.

 Depending upon the contamination you may need to remove and dispose of attic insulation that is soaked with rat urine.
 Rats use their urine to communicate with other rats.
-If you leave urine stained materials behind after you have cleaned the rat poop the urine might attract new rats to the location so it’s wise to know what rat urine looks like.
+If you leave urine-stained materials behind after you have cleaned the rat poop it might attract new rats to the location so it’s wise to know what rat urine looks like.

-It is not advised to use a vacuum cleaner to clean up rat poop as the dust these machines create could be hazardous.
-If you choose to clean the rat poop with a vacuum cleaner then MAKE SURE the vacuum is equipped with a functional, high quality dust filter.
-In this case I STRONGLY recommend wearing a HEPA respirator.
+It is not advised to use a vacuum cleaner to clean up rat or mouse poop as the dust these machines create could be hazardous.
+If you choose to clean the rat droppings with a vacuum cleaner then MAKE SURE the vacuum is equipped with a functional, high-quality dust filter.
+In this case, I STRONGLY recommend wearing a HEPA respirator.

-For more information about cleaning up after rats including how to decontaminate clothing, rugs, etc., consult your professional rat exterminators or read this article from the Center for Disease Control.
+For more information about cleaning up after rats and rodent infestation including how to decontaminate clothing, rugs, etc., consult your professional rat exterminators or read this article from the Center for Disease Control.